MinecraftForge/Documentation/docs/models/advanced/itemoverrides.md

-`ItemOverrideList`
+`ItemOverrides`
 ==================

-`ItemOverrideList` provides a way for an [`IBakedModel`][baked] to process the state of an `ItemStack` and return a new `IBakedModel`; thereafter, the returned model replaces the old one. `ItemOverrideList` represents an arbitrary function `(IBakedModel, ItemStack, ClientWorld, LivingEntity)` → `IBakedModel`, making it useful for dynamic models.
+`ItemOverrides` provides a way for an [`BakedModel`][baked] to process the state of an `ItemStack` and return a new `BakedModel`; thereafter, the returned model replaces the old one. `ItemOverrides` represents an arbitrary function `(BakedModel, ItemStack, ClientLevel, LivingEntity, int)` → `BakedModel`, making it useful for dynamic models.
 In vanilla, it is used to implement item property overrides.

-### `ItemOverrideList()`
+### `ItemOverrides()`

 Given a list of `ItemOverride`s, the constructor copies that list and stores the copy.
 The list may be accessed with `#getOverrides`.

 ### `resolve`

-This takes an `IBakedModel`, an `ItemStack`, a `ClientWorld`, and an `LivingEntity` to produce another `IBakedModel` to use for rendering.
+This takes an `BakedModel`, an `ItemStack`, a `ClientLevel`, a `LivingEntity`, and an `int` to produce another `BakedModel` to use for rendering.
 This is where models can handle the state of their items.

-This should not mutate the world.
+This should not mutate the level.

 ### `getOverrides`

-Returns an immutable list containing all the [`ItemOverride`][override]s used by this `ItemOverrideList`.
+Returns an immutable list containing all the [`ItemOverride`][override]s used by this `ItemOverrides`.
 If none are applicable, this returns the empty list.

 ## `ItemOverride`